0xadada/0xadada.github.io/_posts/2021-03-28-the-society-of-the-spectacle.md

 Donald Nicholson-Smith, or Fredy Perlman—all of which I referenced extensively during the preparation of this book.
 I’d especially like to point out how valuable Ken Knabb’s annotated translation has been as a resource for this edition.
-His work handed me many of these references, and was instrumental in pointing me in the right direction for many others.
+His work handed me most of these references, and was instrumental in pointing me in the right direction for a few others.
+If you are looking for new insight and academic rigor, I would refer you to Russell, E., 2021 and Bunyard, T., 2018.
 All of these editions can be found in the bibliography and are well worth reading.

 I’ve arranged the notes along the margins rather than as endnotes because they’re meant to be read alongside the main text.
-If you’re reading this on a mobile device, the notes are laid out in-line with the text, and meant to be read as such.
 If you are reading this book for the first time, I would suggest reading it in a particular order, as the first few chapters can be discouraging.
 I agree with the preface to Ken Knabb’s 2014 translation, in which he suggests starting with chapter 4 and 5 because they provide relevant historical and revolutionary background that helps to contextualize the book.
 From there, read chapter 7 which covers the development of cities, urban development and social issues.
 Then move to chapter 8 which covers culture, the arts, and the history of artistic movements.
 Finally, read chapters 1, 2, 3, 6, and 9 which establishes his concept of _The Spectacle_ and provides a comprehensive critique of contemporary society.
 Thus, my suggested chapter reading order is: **4, 5, 7, 8**, _then_ **1, 2, 3, 6, 9**.

-My hope is to make Debord’s ideas more accessible, and to show how much more relevant _The Spectacle_ is today than when it was first written.
-I am optimistic that, together, we _can_ make another world possible.
+My hope is to make Debord’s ideas more accessible to first time readers and to show how much more relevant _The Spectacle_ is today than when it was first written.
+I am optimistic that together we _can_ make another world possible.

--ra<br />
-March 2021
+-ra<br /> March 2021

 ## Citations